7 M&A Valuation Methods: Calculate a Companies True Worth

 The goal is to craft a well-supported argument that explains why these intangible assets should be included in the overall valuation.
 In other words, it’s about showing buyers the hidden value that might not be immediately obvious from the financials alone.

-Leveraging Creative Comparables for Higher Valuations
+Leveraging Creative Comparables for Higher M&A Valuations

 One of the best ways to boost valuation is by using creative comparables.
 Valuation experts often search for deals that might seem like a stretch at first glance but can be used to argue for a higher valuation.